YunoHost-Apps/qbittorrent_ynh/doc/PRE_INSTALL.md

-You should keep this application private, and only allow access to trusted people.
+You should only allow access to trusted people.